ctsudev/development_challenge/README.md

 The goal of this part is to succeed in adding a new subject.

-- Object :  Subjects must be entered via an Angular form and posted via an API endpoint into the Pg database
+- Objective :  Subjects must be entered via an Angular form and posted via an API endpoint into the Pg database
 - Story 2 :    As an anonymous user, I can add a new subject
 - Backend :